Have you suffered from a sleep apnea stroke? OSA is common in patients who suffer a stroke, with a prevalence of 60 to 80 percent.

 Every sleep gives your heart a rest, where your heart rate and blood pressure slows down as you enter in deep sleep.
 But if you don't get enough sleep, this slow beatings of your heart may not occur.

-You see how important is to get enough sleep?
+Hopefully you now understand (from the upper video) how important is to get enough sleep.

 When you have a bad sleep, your body will release stress hormones such as cortisol and adrenaline, who may increase the risk of stroke and heart disease.